stephen-fox/brkit/README.md

 brkit is broken into several sub-packages, each representing a distinct set of functionality.
 Users can use as much or as little of these libraries as they like.

-The following sections outline how these libraries can be composed together to build an exploit program.
+#### Examples

+If you would like to jump straight into a realistic example, please check out [Seung's solution][lactf-library] to a heap-based CTF challenge.
+The sections below go into more detail about the brkit functionality used in that example.

+[lactf-library]: examples/lactf-2025-library/main.go

 #### Scripting functionality